rajko-horvat/OpenCiv1/README.md

 <li>You have .NET Framework 4.8 installed.</li>
 <li>For debugging you have installed DOS CIV I game at 'c:\Dos\Civ1\', or at '~/Dos/Civ1/' if you are using Mono on Linux.
 It's where it's home directory resides (Images, palettes, text and save games are loaded/saved there, for now).</li>
+<li>For Release mode it is expected that OpenCiv1.exe (for simlicity) is put exactly into directory with resource files, for example: 'c:\Dos\Civ1\', or '~/Dos/Civ1/'.</li>
 </ul>

 ## Help needed